 To keep your SPC floors in top condition, regular sweeping or vacuuming helps eliminate dirt and debris, which can cause scratches over time.
 Use a damp mop for deeper cleaning, but avoid harsh chemicals that can damage the protective layer.
 Opt for a pH-balanced cleaner specifically designed for vinyl floors to maintain their shine and longevity.

 Interestingly, avoid using steam cleaners as they can cause the planks to warp.
-Instead, ensure spills are wiped up promptly to prevent any potential stains from setting in, since, despite being waterproof, prolonged exposure to certain substances can sometimes affect the appearance.
+Instead, ensure spills are wiped up promptly to prevent any potential stains from setting in, while the core is water-resistant, prolonged exposure to certain substances can sometimes affect the appearance.

 Additionally, use felt pads under heavy furniture to prevent dents and scratches, and consider using area rugs in high-traffic zones to further protect your floors.
 Regular maintenance not only keeps your SPC flooring looking fresh and vibrant but also helps extend its lifespan, ensuring you get the most out of your investment with practical solutions and straightforward care routines.